-Screening Promotion: CRCCP programs use evidence-based strategies recommended by the Guide to Community Preventative Services to increase colorectal cancer screening rates for all age-appropriate men and women.
-These strategies include the use of small media, client and provider reminders, structural changes and patient navigation, among others.
-Programs are partnering with key organizations that are needed to effect population-level, such as Federally Qualified Health Centers, other health care systems, State Medicaid offices, professional organizations, employers and worksites and private insurers.
+Screening Promotion: CRCCP programs use evidence-based strategies recommended by the Guide to Community Preventative Services to increase colorectal cancer screening rates among age-appropriate men and women.
+These strategies include the use of client and provider reminders, provider assessment and feedback, structural changes including patient navigation, and small media, among others.
+Programs are partnering with key organizations that are needed to target population-level impacts, such as Federally Qualified Health Centers, other health care systems, State Medicaid offices, professional organizations, employers and worksites, and private insurers.

-Screening Provision: CRCCP programs provide colorectal cancer screening and follow-up care to low-income uninsured or underinsured men and women aged 50-64 years.
+Screening Provision: CRCCP programs provide limited colorectal cancer screening and diagnostic test follow-up to low-income uninsured or underinsured men and women aged 50-64 years who are at average risk.
 Programs have established service delivery networks and support systems to provide high-quality screening with public education and outreach, patient care coordination and referral to treatment.
-Since the CRCCP began in 2009, programs have provided more than 42,000 screenings, detected and removed 5,821 precancerous polyps, and diagnosed 122 cancers.
+Since the CRCCP began in 2009, programs have provided more than 56,000 screenings, detected and removed 7,760 precancerous polyps, and diagnosed 154 cancers.

-Contact: Amy Souders, Cornerstone Government Affairs Phone.
+Contact: Amy Souders, Cornerstone Government Affairs.
 (202) 488-9500 or asouders@cgagroup.com